Malta e-Gaming License: Application Process & Support

 Malta gaming authority review

-The MGA has set up a process for regular review of licensees operations, as well as the full application review process for new license issuing and the periodic renewal of existing any Malta online gaming license.
+The MGA has set up a process for regular review of licensees operations, as well as the full application review process for new license issuing and the periodic renewal of any existing Malta online gaming license.

 Malta Gaming Tax

 5% Gaming Tax is applied on gaming revenue generated from Malta-based players.
-Determination of taxability is whether the player is established, has his permanent address and/or usually resides in Malta.
+Determination of taxability is whether the player is established, and has his permanent address or usually resides in Malta.